jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 (add extra pause)

-In the talk, Kathy lays out the definition of *expert*:
+Kathy uses the term *badass* to essentially describe *experts*, which she thinks is a dry, overused term.

-## Given a Representative Task, experts perform in a superior way, more reliably than experienced non-experts.
+## Given a Representative Task, experts perform in a superior way, more
+reliably than experienced non-experts.

 (read definition)